-Since upgrading our solar PV array in July we have had an excess of energy throughout the day which was being fed back into the mains grid.
+Since upgrading our solar PV array in July, we have had an excess of energy throughout the day, which was fed back into the mains grid.

 With the removal of our previous solar thermal system, we no longer had heating energy going into the hot water cylinder.

-To make the best use of the excess solar PV energy we decided to order a solar power diverter which monitors the incoming mains electricity and if the electric flow reverses, the excess is sent to the immersion heating element in the hot water cylinder rather than being lost to the grid.
+To make the best use of the excess solar PV energy, we ordered a solar power diverter which monitors the incoming mains electricity.
+If the electric flow reverses, the excess is sent to the immersion heating element in the hot water cylinder rather than being lost to the grid.

-We looked at several different models of solar power diverters and the myenergi eddi was the model which had the best reviews and had integrations available to use with the Home Assistant software we use to monitor the house.
+We looked at several different models of solar power diverters, and the myenergi eddi was the model with the best reviews and integrations available with the Home Assistant software we use to monitor the house.

-We ordered the myenergi eddi from Cool Energy at the start of June and they were only available on a pre-order basis due to the ongoing supply chain issues with electronic components.
+We ordered the myenergi eddi from Cool Energy at the start of June.
+Due to the ongoing supply chain issues with electronic components, they were only available on a pre-order basis.

-When we placed the order, it was for the original eddi 1.0 model which did not have Wi-Fi and ethernet connectivity and we would have to buy the internet connection module from myenergi to enable data collection and internet access.
+When we placed the order, it was for the original eddi 1.0 model, which did not have Wi-Fi and ethernet connectivity.
+We would have to buy the internet connection module from myenergi to enable data collection and internet access.

-The eddi was installed in the basement shed which has our solar PV inverter and a secondary fuse box which already had a 4mm twin and earth cable running to the immersion heater element in the water tank.
+The eddi was installed in the basement shed, with our solar PV inverter and a secondary fuse box with a 4mm twin and earth cable running to the immersion heater element in the water tank.

-The metal bracket was fitted to the side of our server rack stand with four M5 bolts and the cables were routed into the base of the unit via flexible plastic conduit.
+The metal bracket was fitted to the side of our server rack stand with four M5 bolts, and the cables were routed into the unit's base via a flexible plastic conduit.

-The current transformer clamp fits to the mains incoming live cable from the electric meter to the fuse box and this is at the front of the house and the location of the eddi is under the house at the back, so we had to extend the supplied cable.
+The current transformer clamp fits the mains' incoming live cable from the electric meter to the fuse box at the front of the house.
+The location of the eddi is under the house at the back, so we had to extend the supplied cable.

-When we installed the new fuse box in the basement shed earlier this year, we ran 16mm armoured cable for the mains electricity and a Cat 6 network cable to use with the solar diverter sensor.
-The sensor needs to be connected using twisted-pair cables, so this was idea for the application.
+When we installed the new fuse box in the basement shed earlier this year, we ran a 16mm armoured cable for the mains electricity and a Cat 6 network cable to use with the solar diverter sensor.
+The sensor needs to be connected using twisted-pair wires, which is ideal for the application.

-If WiFi is turned off, toggle the setting with the + button and then scroll down to "Access Point" which should be turned on my default.
+If Wi-Fi is turned off, toggle the setting with the + button and then scroll down to "Access Point", which should be turned on by default.

-The screen will show the WiFi network SSID and password and you need to connect to this on a mobile phone or computer.
+The screen will show the Wi-Fi network SSID and password; you need to connect to this on a mobile phone or computer.

-A browser screen will open promoting you for a new password and the web page will reload with a WiFi setup screen allowing you to select from one of the available networks.
-Select your network and enter your WiFi password and click the Connect button to continue.
+A browser screen will prompt you for a new password, and the web page will reload with a Wi-Fi setup screen allowing you to select from one of the available networks.
+Select your network, enter your Wi-Fi password, and click the Connect button to continue.

 Adding the eddi to Home Assistant

-Before adding the eddi to Home Assistant, I needed to generate an API key for the device in the myenergi account page myaccount.myenergi.com This page at support.myenergi.com explains how to generate the API key.
+Before adding the eddi to Home Assistant, I needed to generate an API key for the device in the myenergi account page myaccount.myenergi.com.
+This page at support.myenergi.com explains how to create the API key.

-There is a custom component available at github.com/CJNE/ha-myenergi to communicate with myenergi devices and home assistant.
+A custom component is available at github.com/CJNE/ha-myenergi to communicate with myenergi devices and home assistant.

 The screen will ask for your API key and add the myenergi device to Home Assistant as eddi and Hub devices.